Mandatory Water Use Curtailment

 - The amount of water in lakes Buchanan and Travis is less than 600,000 acre-feet, or 30% of capacity.

-LCRA projections show that if severe drought conditions continue, the region could see DWDR conditions by the fall of 2024.
+LCRA projections show that if severe drought conditions continue, the region could see DWDR conditions sometime during the first half of 2026.
+Rainfall could postpone or negate the need for any curtailment.
+Read more about the current drought status for the lower Colorado River basin.

 Mandatory curtailment FAQs